Adlik/Adlik/examples/paddle_model/README.md

 > We can also use [Paddle2ONNX](https://github.com/PaddlePaddle/Paddle2ONNX) to convert a PaddlePaddle Inference model to ONNX format

-2.Convert the ONNX format file to OpenVINO Serving model
+2.Convert the ONNX format model to OpenVINO Serving model

 ```Shell
 python3 compile_model.py